• Skip to primary navigation

 Bonus tip

-Instead of the cinnamon cream cheese frosting, try this chocolate avocado frosting or just use a simple vanilla buttercream.
+Instead of the cinnamon cream cheese frosting, try this easy chocolate avocado frosting, this rich chocolate peanut butter frosting or this silky smooth peanut butter cream cheese frosting.
+A simple vanilla buttercream works too!

 Piece of cake turned on its side on brown parchment paper.